Community health improvement grants

 • Proposals are for projects that address one or more significant health needs in the hospital’s most recent community health needs assessment (CHNA) or implementation strategy, with sustained project activity over a period of between 9 and 12 months.

-• The program is intended both to support the delivery of services and to strengthen collaborative service systems.
-Consistent with this aim, proposals for grant projects of $20,000 or more must include collaborating partner organizations other than the granting hospital with distinct, complementary and substantive project roles.
+• The project is intended both to support the delivery of services and to strengthen collaborative service systems.
+Consistent with this aim, proposals for grant projects of $20,000 or more must include collaborating partner organizations – not including the granting hospital – with distinct, complementary and substantive project roles.

-• Proposals are for one year periods only.
-Applicants can apply in subsequent years for similar scopes of work or to conduct different projects, but projects will not be funded for more than four consecutive years.
+• Proposals are for one-year periods only.
+Applicants can apply in subsequent years for similar activities and services or to conduct different projects, but projects will not be funded for more than four consecutive years.

 • Ineligible proposals include those for unrestricted general operating support, event sponsorships and activities less than 9 months in duration.

-• The grant program has limits on funding for equipment purchases, including computer equipment.
+• The grant program has limits on funding for equipment purchases.

 • The grant program does not fund capital projects (e.g., buildings, renovations), lobbying or political campaigns.